Zena4L/JAVA-AMT-AL/README.md

 > Starting with Java 7, there have been changes to working with Input and Output
 > 1. Path: Use the `Path` interface, and use the `get` factory method to create a path
 > 2. Files: use the `Files` interface

+## UTIL.FUNCTION

+> This is a functional interface provided by JAVA that is part of the util package.
+> They are borrowed form the functional style of programming.
+>
+> _Functional Interface_: Lambda functions can only be written based on a functional interface
+> The functional interface needs to have **only one abstract method**.
+> It can be annotated with `@FunctionalInterface`.
+> A functional interface is then implementated via a lambda expression.
+>
+> 1. `Consumer and BiConsumer` : It consumes a value but doesn't return a value.
+> The consumer has an `.accept()` method which you provide the consumed value to.
+> Consumers are mostly common with the `ForEach()` method of a collection whiles BiConsumers are
+> used in the `forEach()` of a map
+> 2. `Supplier` : It doesn't receive a parameter but rather only returns a value.
+> It has a `get()` to retain the value it has to supply.
+> A typical use case of a supplier is throwing an exception in the optional interface
+> 3. `Function and BiFuntion`: It takes a value and transform and output it.
+It consumes and supplies at the same time.
+> 4. `Predicate and BiPredicate`: It accepts a value(s) and returns only a boolean
+> 5. `UniaryOperator and BinaryOperator`: The input and the output are always of the same type

 ## STREAM API